novakov-alexey/novakov-alexey.github.io/content/linear-regression/index.md

 println(s"test meanSquareError = $value")
 ```

-Loss value on test is quite close to training loss:
+Loss value on test is quite close to training loss, so the learnt model is fine and we can continue:

 ```bash
 test meanSquareError = 0.005048050195478982